MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D3
 SF:
 * Keep working on application materials and JS games.
-* This is your one full day to work on your application materials.
-Put it to use.
 * Begin [job app materials reviews][job-app-materials-reviews]
   * Do this everyday for the rest of the week.
 Ask your reviewees for the links as soon as assignments are sent by email.
   * Finish all reviews by 3pm, so reviewees have time to ask you any follow-up questions after the review.